TheFlamingBadger/accenture-intro-task/README.md

 - List the 10 countries with the highest population.
 - Find the countries in the Southern Hemisphere (lat/lng).
 - Find the country with the longest name.
-- List all countries that speak Spanish.
+- List all countries that speak Spanish (or lang specified in CLI).
 - Calculate the average population across all countries.

 <br>